Jackman, Maine: 2000 census

 There were 310 households, out of which 33.5% had children under the age of 18 living with them, 46.8% were married couples living together, 9.4% had a female householder with no husband present, and 38.4% were non-families.
 31.9% of all households were made up of individuals, and 15.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.25 and the average family size was 2.84.

 In the town, the population was spread out, with 25.8% under the age of 18, 5.3% from 18 to 24, 29.2% from 25 to 44, 25.1% from 45 to 64, and 14.6% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 96.2 males.
 For every 100 females age 18 and over, there were 92.4 males.

 The median income for a household in the town was $29,615, and the median income for a family was $33,182.
 Males had a median income of $29,135 versus $21,310 for females.
 The per capita income for the town was $15,763.
 About 3.7% of families and 9.5% of the population were below the poverty line, including 16.0% of those under age 18 and 13.2% of those age 65 or over.

 Education

 Jackman is part of Forest Hills Consolidated School, which teaches grades kindergarten to grade 12.

 Jackman belongs to Maine Area School District 12.

+Transportation

+Newton Field is a small airport located in the northwest part of the town.

+U.S. Route 201 runs through Jackman, connecting the town with larger cities such as Waterville and Augusta.
+Maine State Route 6 also runs through the town.

+Sports

+Forest Hills Consolidated School offers six varsity high school sports: golf, cross country, baseball, softball, and boys and girls basketball.

+Pommerlo Memorial Park contains an outdoor basketball court and tennis court.

 Railroad history

-Jackman became connected to the international North American rail network upon completion the International of Maine Division of the transcontinental Canadian Pacific Railway in 1889.
+Jackman became connected to the international North American rail network upon completion of the International Railway of Maine division of the transcontinental Canadian Pacific Railway in 1889.
 Jackman Lumber Company built the Bald Mountain Railroad in 1915 north from Jackman up Heald Stream and across the South Branch Penobscot River into Moose River Plantation.
 This logging railroad brought logs to the Jackman sawmill until 1926.
 Passenger rail service through Jackman ended in 1981, resumed in 1985, and ended once more in 1994.